Feng Shui (2004 film): Plot

-On a bus, Joy Ramirez finds a package left by a passenger that contains a bagua mirror.
-Upon showing the mirror at Aling Biring's bakery, the latter tells her to keep the bagua and display it to bring good luck to her household as per feng shui tradition.
+On a bus, Joy Ramirez finds a bagua mirror left behind by a passenger.
+Upon showing the mirror to Aling Biring at her bakery, the latter tells her to keep the mirror and display it for good luck as per feng shui tradition.

-Joy returns to her home in a gated subdivision and places the bagua mirror at their front door.
-A series of fortunate events happen: her friend Alice grants her a promotion and she wins a prize at a supermarket.
-The next day, Joy finds out in a newspaper that the man who left the mirror, identified as Evart Mendoza, was run over by a Rabbit Liner bus and discovers that he was born in the year of the Rabbit.
-Later, Joy learns that Aling Biring died from leptospirosis; her birth corresponds to the year of the Rat.
-Back home, Billy, Denton's friend, tells Joy that suspicious events have occurred in their neighborhood, focusing on Joy's house.
-During their conversation, Joy hears about her regular tricycle driver Mang Nestor being stabbed to death at a cockfight brawl, having been born in the year of the Rooster.
+Joy returns home and places the mirror at their front door.
+Afterwards, her friend Alice grants her a promotion, and she wins a prize at a supermarket.
+The next day, Joy finds out that the passenger who left the mirror, identified as Evart Mendoza, was hit by a Rabbit Liner bus and discovers that he was born in the year of the Rabbit.
+Later, Joy learns that Biring died of leptospirosis—she was born in the year of the Rat.
+Then Billy, a friend of Joy's son Denton, tells Joy that suspicious events have occurred in their neighborhood, focusing on her house.
+During their conversation, Joy learns about her regular tricycle driver Nestor being fatally stabbed at a cockfight brawl—he was born in the year of the Rooster.
 She is later haunted by the ghosts of Nestor, Biring, Evart, and a woman.

-Joy visits Evart's widow Lily, who tells her about the bagua's history; Lily found the bagua in a house she sold as a real estate agent and kept it.
-The mirror brought her good luck as her business prospered, but for each stroke of luck, a death followed afterward, with her husband dying after he tried to dispose of the mirror.
+Joy visits Evart's widow, Lily, who tells her about the mirror's history; Lily found the mirror in a house she sold as a real estate agent and kept it.
+It brought her good luck as her business prospered, but for each stroke of luck, a death followed afterward, with her husband dying after attempting to dispose of the mirror.
 She urges Joy to return the mirror to her, but the latter refuses and leaves.
-Later, after Joy accepts an inheritance from a late client, her husband Inton and children discover the corpse of one of the local security guards, who looked into the bagua mirror earlier while checking Joy's house for suspicious activity.
-Upon closer inspection, it is found that he died from a snakebite; Joy later realizes that he was born on the year of the Snake.
+Later, after Joy accepts an inheritance from a late client, her husband Inton and children find a local security guard, who stared into the mirror earlier while inspecting Joy's house, lifeless.
+He died from a snakebite; Joy realizes that he was born in the year of the Snake.

-Joy, along with Alice and their psychic friend Thelma, seeks help from a local geomancer Hsui Liao.
-He reveals that the bagua was once owned by a wealthy Chinese family in Shanghai during the Qing Dynasty and Republican era.
-During the Chinese Civil War, the family was forced to evacuate, leaving behind a family member, nicknamed "Lotus Feet", who could not flee due to her foot binding.
+Joy, Alice, and their psychic friend Thelma seek help from a local geomancer, Hsui Liao.
+He reveals that the mirror once belonged to a wealthy Chinese family in Shanghai during the Qing Dynasty and Republican era.
+During the Chinese Civil War, the family evacuated, leaving behind a family member, nicknamed "Lotus Feet", who could not flee due to her foot binding.
 Her servants then joined the Chinese Communist Party and burned her at the stake.
-As she perished, she took the bagua and placed a curse on it, taking the soul of anyone who sees their reflection on the mirror.
+As she perished, she took the mirror and cursed it, taking the soul of anyone who sees their reflection in it.